 It expands the scope of the National Register for Sex Offenders (NRSO) to include the particulars of all sex offenders.
-Until now, it has only applied to sex offenders convicted of sex crimes perpetrated against children or persons with mental disaernment departments was bilities.
-The time an offendreprioritised to support er's particulars must remain on the register has been increased, and those listed on the register will have to disclose this when they submit applications to work with vulnerable persons.
+Until now, it has only applied to sex offenders convicted of sex crimes perpetrated against children or persons with mental disabilities.
+The time an offendon the register has been increased, and those listed on the register will have to disclose this when they submit applications to work with vulnerable persons.
 The Bill also provides for the names of persons on the NRSO to be publicly available.

 The Criminal and Related Matters Amendment Bill tightens, among others, the granting of bail to perpetrators of GBVF, and expands the offences for which minimum sentences must be imposed.